kyuukestu/ERS-Obs/Esther/Arcs-Narrative-Threads/Mirage in Ashes/Antagonists/Aurelian Yung.md

 - Self-Aggrandizing, Somewhat of a Braggart
 - Wary of Authority, *"Always eager to destroy that which it cannot control."*
 - Secretive & Cautious

+His Mother passed on data from his father.
+He knows about Mirage Mewtwo and rationalized that if even the 'Perfect' specimen failed, then he must either amass overwhelming power or subtly grow his influence.

+Avenues of Investigations:
+- Power
+	- Mega Evolution
+	- Z-Moves
+	- Dynamax & Terastalization
+- Influence
+	- Zoroark's Illusion - Potentially more substantial, rumors of a Zoroark who could create legendary pokemon and who's illusions could cause physical damage.
+Although this is ultimately revealed as fake, Aurelian is able to hack/sniff the events and learns about the Time Ripple.
+The Time Ripple would allow him to 'reset' time and create invincible Mirages which re-wind all their damage.

+- Search for Celebi